10 ways to advertise your business locally – for free!

 Writing a regular blog also gives your audience an opportunity to interact with you by placing their comments about your posts.
 Remember to add social sharing buttons to your blog posts so readers can easily share them, and more people can discover you and your business.
-(Find out how to write a blog people will want to read.)

 3) Distribute a press release once a month